 The NYARNG objective for weapons training is for 100% of assigned Soldiers (minus Soldiers in the IET pipeline) to receive primary marksmanship instruction (PMI) and fire their individual weapon and/or their assigned crew-served weapon system in accordance with the Standards of Training Council (DA PAM 350-38).
 Units will train to qualify a minimum of 85% of assigned Soldiers with their individual weapons.
 Units will train to qualify 80% of their assigned crew-served weapons.
 Although personnel/mobilization policies have not caught up with the latest marksmanship programs, FM 3-22.9 (see Tab D, Enclosure 3) should be your guide to ensure that your Soldiers are proficient in this critical task.
 Unit weapons qualifications results will be input into DTMS and RCAS no later than (NLT) 30 days from the event date.
-Metrics on individual weapons qualification will be briefed monthly by MNOT during the GOCOM Chief’s Briefing.
+Metrics on individual weapons qualification will be briefed monthly by MNOT during the General Officer Command (GOCOM) Chief’s Briefing.

 Small Arms Readiness Training (SART) is a unit responsibility.
 Command Sergeant Majors will ensure that adequate number of Soldiers attend Army Marksmanship Training in order to improve and/or maintain a high quality marksmanship training program in their unit.
 GOCOMs should be cognizant of the need for both highly trained marksman in units scheduled for a deployment and in units that may support the pre-mobilization training of those units.
 Army Marksmanship Training Courses include: